apprenticeharper/DeDRM_tools/DeDRM_Windows_Application/DeDRM_App_ReadMe.txt

 ----------------------------
 I strongly recommend fully installing ActiveState’s Active Python, free Community Edition for Windows.
 This is a free, full version of the Python.
 It comes with some important additional modules that are not included in the bare-bones version from www.python.org unless you choose to install everything.

-1. Download ActivePython 2.7.8 for Windows (or later 2.7.x version for Windows) from http://www.activestate.com/activepython/downloads.
+1. Download ActivePython 2.7.8 for Windows (or later 2.7.x version for Windows, but NOT 3.x) from http://www.activestate.com/activepython/downloads.

 2. When it has finished downloading, run the installer.
 Accept the default options.